What is Marketing Mix Modeling? The Future of Marketing Measurement

 Marketing attribution information can be used in MMM to better understand the effectiveness of different marketing channels and how they work together to drive sales.

-Pros of marketing mix modeling:
+Pros of MMM

 How to get started with marketing mix modeling